 (2) The leave of the Court for the purposes of this section shall not be given unless notice of intention to apply therefor has been served on the Official Receiver and the Official Receiver may, if he is of opinion that it is contrary to the public interest that any such application should be granted, attend on the hearing of and oppose the granting of the application.

-(3) In this section the expression “Official Receiver” means the Official Receiver in Bankruptcy.
+(3) In this section the expression Official Receiver means the Official Receiver in Bankruptcy.

 [Section 148 amended by No. 51 of 1992 s.
 16(1); No. 70 of 2004 s.
 82.]